mergestat/mysql-server/README.md

 So, in the above, you would connect like so:

 ```
-mysql --host=127.0.0.1 --port=3306 "/repo" -u root -pmergestat -e "select hash from commits"
+mysql --host=127.0.0.1 --port=3306 "/repo" -u root -proot -e "select hash from commits"
 ```

-Note the password is currently hardcoded as `mergestat`.
+Note the password defaults to `root`.
+The user/password can be set by supplying the `MYSQL_USER` and `MYSQL_PWD` env vars.

 #### TODO
 - Publish pre-built binaries